-Finding a long stay hotel in New York City that balances price, space, and location takes more than a quick search.
-This list covers five properties where guests get in-room kitchenettes, weekly housekeeping, and 30-night rates that run well below what you'd pay booking night by night.
-Hotels were ranked by lowest verified nightly rate on a 30-night stay, then by guest review score, then by confirmed sustainability credentials, with alphabetical order as the final tiebreaker.
+Finding a long stay hotel in New York City that holds up over weeks rather than nights takes more than a good location.
+This list covers five properties where guests get in-room kitchenettes, weekly housekeeping, and rates that drop meaningfully on a 30-night booking compared to standard nightly pricing.
+Hotels were ranked by lowest verified 30-night rate first, then by guest review score, then by confirmed sustainability credentials, with alphabetical order as the final tiebreaker.

 How we ranked these long stay hotels in NYC

 Every hotel on this list was checked against its official website, Google Maps, and at least one major booking platform to confirm the address, brand name, and current availability.
-Rates reflect a 30-night stay priced in the current or next calendar quarter.
-The ranking puts the lowest verified nightly equivalent first.
+Rates reflect a 30-night stay in the current or next calendar quarter, expressed as a nightly equivalent.
+Properties that could not be verified on two independent sources were excluded.
+The ranking puts the lowest confirmed rate at the top.
 Within a $20 rate band, the higher guest review score wins.
-If scores are close, confirmed sustainability credentials break the tie.
-Alphabetical order settles anything left after that.
+Where scores are close, confirmed sustainability credentials break the tie.

 |---|---|---|---|---|---|---|